nushio3/UFCORIN/script/prediction-result.md

 <body>

-Realtime Solar X-ray Flux Forecast using Deep-LSTM Network
+Realtime Solar X-ray Flux Forecast using Deep Learning
 =====

 We present the 24-hour forecast of GOES X-ray flux,